-Free text question: Data is not structured and it’s very hard to compare responses.
+Free text questions: Data is not structured and it's very hard to compare responses.
 Some suppliers might be discouraged thinking there is too much information to collect and provide.
 If not asked correctly, you will invite a very general answer that will not have much value.

 Keep in mind that you need to always find a balance between:

 asking a lot of questions (especially open-ended ones), which might discourage suppliers from participating, might create delays, and require a lot of effort to analyze them and,

 asking too few questions and not having enough information to make the right decision.